Easy Cheesy Corn Fritters

 • Place a couple of sheets of paper towel on a wire rack for the cooked fritters.
 Set it aside.

-• TIP: you can use two larger pans at the same time to make more in one batch.
+• Expert tip: you can use two larger pans at the same time to make more in one batch.
 That will save you a lot of time and keep the earlier batch from being cold when finished.

 Cut Cork Off The Cob:

 • Take off the husks and as many silk fibers as you can.
-Cut off leftover part of the stalk, if any, at the bottom of the cob and stand it up inside a wide, rimmed baking sheet.
+Cut off leftover part of the stalk, if any, at the bottom of the cob and stand it up inside a wide, rimmed baking sheet or in a mixing bowl.

 • Cut the kernels off the cob with a sharp knife from top to bottom, following the natural curve of the cob.